-OK, if we now accept that database archiving is a subset of data archiving, let's create a clear definition of the term.
-Database Archiving is the process of removing selected data records from operational databases that are not expected to be referenced again and storing them in an archive data store where they can be retrieved if needed.
+OK, if we now accept that database archiving is a subset of data archiving, we need to define exactly what we mean by the term.
+Database archiving is the process of removing selected data records from operational databases that are not expected to be referenced again and storing them in an archive data store where they can be retrieved if needed.

 Let's examine each of the major components of that last sentence.
 We say removing because the data is deleted from the operational database when it is moved to the data archive.
-If the data is still required for operational requirements it is not ready to be archived.
-When data moves into the archive state, query and access is no longer anticipated to be required, so it can be removed from the operational database.
+Consider the lifecycle of a "piece" of data: upon creation the data is in an operational state.
+After a period of time the data is still needed for reference, but not to drive operational transactions.
+After another period of time it is no longer needed for reference, but is needed for legal purpose: this is the archive state.
+So when data is archived it can be removed from the operational database.

 Next, we say selected records.
-This is important because we do not want to archive database data at the file level.
+This is important because we do not want to archive database data at the file or table level.
 We need only those specific pieces of data that are no longer needed for operational and reference purposes by the business.
-This means that the archive needs to be able to selectively choose particular pieces of related data for archival... not the whole database, not an entire table or segment, and not even a specific row.
+This means that we must be able to selectively choose particular pieces of related data for archival... not the whole database, not an entire table or segment, and not even a specific row.
 Instead, all of the data that represents a business object is archived at the same time.
-For example, if we choose to archive order data, we would also want to archive the specifics about each item on that order.
-This data likely spans multiple constructs within the database (tables for DB2 or Oracle; segments and/or databases for IMS).
+For example, if we choose to archive ORDER data, we would also want to archive the specifics about each ITEM on that order, as well as CUSTOMER and PRODUCT data.
+This data likely spans multiple constructs within the database.

 The next interesting piece of the definition is this: and storing them (the data) in an archive data store.
-This implies that the data is stored separately from the operational database and does not require either the DBMS or the operational applications any longer.
-Archived data is separate and independent from the production systems from which it was moved.
+This implies that the data is stored separately from the operational database and does not require either the DBMS or the operational applications to be useful.
+Archived data is separate and independent from any and all production systems from which it was moved.

 The final component of the definition that warrants clarification is... where they can be retrieved if needed.
 The whole purpose of archiving is to maintain the data in case it is required for some purpose.
-The purpose may be external, in the form of a lawsuit or to support a governmental regulation; or the purpose may be internal, in the form of a new business practice or requirement.
+The purpose may be external, in the form of a lawsuit or to support a governmental regulation; or internal, in the form of a new business practice or requirement.
 At any rate, the data needs to be readily accessible in a reasonable timeframe without requiring a lot of manual manipulation.
-I mean, let's face it, anyone can archive data if they don't have to worry about how to meaningfully access it later.
+I mean, let's face it, anyone can archive data if they don't have to worry about how to query it later, right?

-So, what do you think?
-Do you have the technology and resources at your disposal to archive your database data in accordance with legal requirements?
+So, do you have the technology and resources at your disposal to archive your database data in accordance with legal requirements?